Northrop N-3PB Nomad: Surviving aircraft

 After the war, two surviving N-3PBs (c/n 306, 322) aircraft were flown to Norway, sold for salvage, with c/n 306 being scrapped in 1949 and c/n 322 scrapped in 1956.

-After a search through records, Ragnar R. Ragnarsson, then vice president of the Icelandic Aviation Historical Society pinpointed the crash site of N-3PB (c/n 320 ["U"]).
+After a search through records, Ragnar R. Ragnarsson, then-vice president of the Icelandic Aviation Historical Society, pinpointed the crash site of N-3PB (c/n 320 ["U"]).
 In 1979, the N-3PB wreck was recovered from the Þjórsá River in Iceland.
 Due to bad weather over Iceland's east coast, the N-3PB flown by Lt.
 W.W.
 Bulukin, operating from Búðareyri and transiting to Reykjavik, made a forced landing on 21 April 1943.
 After being stuck in the silt, it gradually sunk to the river's bottom.

-US Navy divers began its initial recovery, later aided by a team of volunteer divers from Great Britain, Iceland, Norway and the United States, bringing up the remains that were sent to the Northrop Aircraft Corporation in Hawthorne, California.
+US Navy divers began its initial recovery, later aided by a team of volunteer divers from Great Britain, Iceland, Norway, and the United States, bringing up the remains that were sent to the Northrop Aircraft Corporation in Hawthorne, California.
 Restoration was completed by a 300-strong volunteer group, including 14 retired ex-Northrop employees who had been involved in the original N-3PB production line.
-The complex restoration required the construction of replacement parts primarily by templating many damaged or corroded original aircraft components in order to create a complete airframe.
-In November 1980 the restored N-3PB was gifted to Norway by the Northrop Aircraft Corporation and the San Diego Aerospace Museum.
+The complex restoration required the construction of replacement parts primarily by templating many damaged or corroded original aircraft components to create a complete airframe.
+In November 1980 the restored N-3PB was given to Norway by the Northrop Aircraft Corporation and the San Diego Aerospace Museum.
 This only surviving aircraft is currently on exhibition as part of Norwegian Armed Forces Aircraft Collection at Gardermoen, Norway.

-On 27 August 2002, ICGV Baldur, while on a hydrographic surveying mission, discovered a relatively intact wreckage of a Northrop N-3PB lying upside down at the depth of around 11 m in Skerjafjörður, close to Reykjavík.
-A diving ban was imposed in a 20-meter radius of the wreckage, as it was unknown if the plane was carrying any bombs and, with the cockpit being closed, the likelihood of it being a watery grave.
+On 27 August 2002, ICGV Baldur, while on a hydrographic surveying mission, discovered a relatively intact wreckage of a Northrop N-3PB lying upside down at the depth around 11 m in Skerjafjörður, close to Reykjavík.
+A diving ban was imposed in a 20-meter radius of the wreckage, as whether the plane was carrying any bombs, and with the cockpit being closed, the likelihood of it being a watery grave were unknown.
 Later evidence indicated that this was a N-3PB that crashed during landing on 22 October 1942 without the loss of life.
 In 2003, the National Archeology Department of Iceland issued conservation document in which the wreckage of the plane is declared protected.